Neurodivergent families’ care as collaborative artwork

 The project explores care as craft or as an artful practice.
 Moments of care, then, demonstrate embodied, sensory and practical skills – the touch of a hand, holding the other’s gaze, a modified tone of voice.
 These are often felt as being done ‘intuitively’ by health, social care and arts professionals, and so often become invisible when doing care work.

-The project team includes James Thompson (PI), Kate Maguire-Rosier and Réka Polonyi (Postdoctoral Research Associates), Jenny Harris (Lead Artist), as well as:
+The project team includes James Thompson (PI), Elise Imray Papineau and Réka Polonyi (Postdoctoral Research Associates), Jenny Harris (Lead Artist), as well as:

 Professor John Keady (CoI) – Professor of Older People’s Mental Health, Division of Nursing, Midwifery and Social Work, University of Manchester;